 There are a number of reasons for a flat car battery, the most common being old age –more than five years for a car battery should be considered a good life cycle.
 Essentially, a car battery is only used for cranking the car engine when it is initially started.
 However, over time as it ages, it will experience a natural fall off in its capacity to hold its charge, and will go dead more frequently.
 There are other reasons for a battery running flat, including;

 · Frequent short journeys do not allow the battery to fully recharge

 · The use of onboard electronic devices when the car is not running

 · Even leaving an interior light on overnight when the vehicle is not in use could drain a battery

 · Fitting the wrong battery, one that cannot meet the demands of the car

 How long does it take to charge a car battery?

-High speed charging is usually 6-10amps, whereas low speed charging is typically 2-3amps which is usually for a gradual overnight charge.
+Battery charging times can vary from make and model, and can differ depending on the batteries amps and charger that you’re using.
+High speed charging is usually 6-10amps, whereas low speed charging is typically 2-3amps which is usual for a gradual overnight charge.

 We recommend that you opt for a slower charge to prevent the risk of the battery plates becoming buckled.